Garry1106/Leads-Tracker-Chrome-extension/README.md

 ## Code Structure
 - `manifest.json`: The manifest file containing the extension's metadata.
-- `popup.html`: The HTML file for the extension's popup interface.
+- `index.html`: The HTML file for the extension's popup interface.
-- `popup.css`: The CSS file for styling the popup interface.
+- `style.css`: The CSS file for styling the popup interface.
-- `popup.js`: The JavaScript file for handling the extension's functionality.
+- `script.js`: The JavaScript file for handling the extension's functionality.

 ## Contributing
 We welcome contributions to improve the Leads Tracker Chrome Extension.
 If you have any suggestions, bug reports, or feature requests, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any inquiries or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or support, please contact [Gaurav Divekar](mailto:gauravdivekar1106@gmail.com).

 ---

-Thank you for using the Leads Tracker Chrome Extension!
-We hope it helps you manage your leads more effectively.
-Happy tracking!

----

-Feel free to customize this README to better fit your project's specifics.